facebookexperimental/Robyn/README.md

   * Run `remotes::install_github('facebookexperimental/Robyn/R')` to install the package.
 If you haven't installed the 'remotes' package previously, run `install.packages('remotes')`.

   * Robyn requires the Python library [Nevergrad](https://facebookresearch.github.io/nevergrad/).
-If encountering Python-related error during installation, please check out the [step-by-step guide](https://github.com/facebookexperimental/Robyn/tree/main/demo/demo.R) to get more info.
+If encountering Python-related error during installation, please check out the [step-by-step guide](https://github.com/facebookexperimental/Robyn/tree/main/demo/demo.R) as well as this [issue](https://github.com/facebookexperimental/Robyn/issues/189) to get more info.

   * For Windows, if you get openssl error, please see instructions [here](https://stackoverflow.com/questions/54558389/how-to-solve-this-error-while-installing-python-packages-in-rstudio/54566647) and